aiijazfatima/dev-heatwave-genai-ecommerce/ecommerce-app/ecommerce-app.md

 ## Introduction

-You can use HeatWave to create new applications using the LAMP stack (Linux, Apache, MySQL, PHP) or other software stacks.
+You can create new applications by using HeatWave with LAMP stack (Linux, Apache, MySQL, PHP) or any other software stack.

 In this lab, you will build a LAMP stack and deploy a prebuilt HeatWave e-commerce application.
-The in-database LLMs of HeatWave GenAI automatically analyzes the sentiment of user submitted reviews, and summarizes and translates review summaries into other languages.
+The in-database LLMs of HeatWave GenAI automatically analyze the sentiment of user-submitted reviews and summarize and translate review summaries into other languages.

 ### Objectives

 In this lab, you will be guided through the following tasks:

 - Connect to the HeatWave instance.
-- Set up stored procedures.
+- Set up stored procedures for sentiment analysis.
 - Install Apache App Server.
 - Install PHP.
 - Create HeatWave/PHP connect test app.